mattlianje/d4/README.md

 Each library is a simple, powerful building block for writing beautiful, type-safe dataflows.

-**Goal**: Give dataflow programmers light-weight, type-safe and privacy respecting building blocks that solve the 90% problems without the 900% frameworks.
+**Goal**: Give programmers light-weight, type-safe and privacy respecting building blocks that solve the 90% problems without the 900% frameworks.

 ### _d4_ Modules